bookingactivities/booking-activities/readme.txt

 = 1.11.3 - 2021/06/11 =
 * Tweak - Improve feedback when a non-default form action is selected and WC is installed
-* Tweak - The WC refund coupon codes are crossed out is in the booking lists if they are no longer valid
+* Tweak - The WC refund coupon codes are crossed out in the booking lists if they are no longer valid
 * Fix - Cannot update event availability to 0
 * Fix - Missing js dependencies in backend non Booking Activities screens
 * Fix - Reschedule booking form must prevents from selecting multiple events